-Breast Cancer Surgeon located in Santa Monica, CA, Los Angeles, CA and Glendale, CA Dennis R. Holmes, M.D., F.A.C.S., with locations in Glendale and Los Angeles, California, is an expert in breast cryoablation (tumor freezing) with over 15 years of experience treating benign tumors and breast cancers.
-He serves as principal investigator of the FROST Trial, a national clinical trial (currently closed to new enrollment) evaluating the use of cryoablation as an alternative to surgery for the treatment of early stage breast cancer.
-He also serves as principal investigator of a new study evaluating the use of cryoablation in the management of ductal carcinoma in situ (DCIS) or non-invasive breast cancer.
+Dennis R. Holmes, M.D., F.A.C.S., located in Glendale, California, is an expert in breast cryoablation (tumor freezing) with over 20 years of experience treating benign tumors and breast cancers.
+He served as principal investigator of the FROST Trial, a national clinical trial (currently closed to new enrollment) evaluating the use of cryoablation as an alternative to surgery for the treatment of early-stage breast cancer.
+He currently serves as principal investigator of a new study evaluating the use of cryoablation in the management of ductal carcinoma in situ (DCIS) or non-invasive breast cancer.

 Joan Lunden Interviews Dr. Holmes about Cryoablation

 Cryoablation is a groundbreaking new treatment for breast tumor freezing.
 Cryoablation has been used for many years on liver, skin, and cervical cancers, as well as benign tumors of the breast.
 It is not until recently, however, that cryoablation has been adapted to treat breast cancer.
 The results of a national study co-authored by Dr. Holmes found cryoablation to be most effective at killing invasive breast cancers measuring 2 cm or smaller.
+However, certain patients may undergo cryoablation of larger tumors if multiple ablations are used to treat the entire tumor and surrounding margins.

 For detailed information about cryoablation and to observe a video of Dr. Holmes performing an actual cryoablation procedure, visit www.cryoablation.com or YouTube.